AincradOT/platform/docs/golden-path.md

 * targets the appropriate environment project (dev or prod) created by the platform
 * uses GitHub Actions with service account credentials to run terraform
 * reads application secrets from Secret Manager
+* manages DNS records via Cloudflare Terraform provider (self-service, no manual DNS updates)

+Applications read the Cloudflare API token from Secret Manager to configure the Cloudflare provider.
+DNS records are created and destroyed as part of the application infrastructure lifecycle.
+When `terraform destroy` runs, DNS records disappear automatically.

-This separation keeps platform concerns (org structure, projects, state backend) separate from application concerns (VMs, databases, deployments).
-Application own their infrastructure within the boundaries the platform defines.
+This separation keeps platform concerns (org structure, projects, state backend, credential management) separate from application concerns (VMs, databases, deployments, DNS records).
+Applications own their infrastructure within the boundaries the platform defines.

 ## Responsibilities of the platform repository

 The platform repository handles:

-* GCP organisation level setup that must exist before anything else
+* GCP organization level setup that must exist before anything else
 * the bootstrap project and state bucket
 * organizational folders (shared, dev, prod)
 * environment projects and shared services project
-* Secret Manager resources for application secrets
+* Secret Manager API enablement (applications create their own secret resources)
 * CI service accounts and their IAM bindings
+* Cloudflare API token storage and IAM bindings for application access
-* (optionally) GitHub organisation level settings as one-time bootstrap
+* GitHub organization level settings and teams

 It does not create application specific infrastructure such as game server VMs, databases or load balancers.
 Those belong to application repositories.